 Chef Toshimasa Sano, Trained at Tokyo’s Ramen Shop Tsujita, to Open his First Noodle Restaurant in Buena Park.

-Japanese Chef Toshimasa Sano announces his first ramen restaurant which will open in Buena Park on Tuesday, September 3rd.
+Japanese Chef Toshimasa Sano announces his first ramen restaurant which opened in Buena Park on Tuesday, September 3rd.
 Chef Sano was trained at Tsujita in Tokyo, a beloved artisan ramen brand with a buzzing sister restaurant in Los Angeles, which was described in 2017 as “the king of tonkotsu ramen in Los Angeles” by the late food critic Jonathan Gold of the Los Angeles Times.
 After 10 years of training at Tsujita in Tokyo, Sano was inspired to open his own ramen shop, named “RAMEN & TSUKEMEN道TAO,” and he is especially excited to introduce Americans to ramen dishes with miso broth, Tsujita’s specialty.
 Miso is a traditional Japanese seasoning made by fermenting soybeans with salt and koji mold.
 Sano’s menu includes four kinds of ramen noodles: White Miso Ramen, Red Miso Ramen, Tonkotsu Ramen, and Tsukemendipping noodles, along with two kinds of pork buns and steamed white rice as side dishes.
 Toppings include: Ajitama (soft-boiled eggs), Menma (marinated bamboo shoots), green onions, char-siu (roasted pork), nori and vegetables.

 “I was trained at Tsujita ramen shops in Tokyo that specialize in miso ramen and tsukemen, and since miso ramen is not rooted in the U.S. yet, I’d love to introduce ramen with miso flavors to many Americans,” said Sano.
 “White Miso Ramen originated in Hokkaido, Japan, which is well-known for its rich food culture, and Red Miso Ramen is popular in Tokyo today.”